doriclenses/pyDoric/README.md

 ```
 conda create -n minian_pyinstaller -c bioconda -c conda-forge python=3.8 minian h5py pyinstaller pefile=2023.2.7 --yes
 ```
+⚠️ It may take some time to install.

 For more information about the library, please read [MiniAn docs](https://minian.readthedocs.io/en/stable/start_guide/install.html)
-⚠️ It may take some time to install.

 2. Clone this repositiry.
 In Anaconda prompt, navigate to the directory where the repository was cloned.

-3. Package the code into executable by using pyinstaller spec file created for MiniAn:
+3. Package the code into an executable by using pyinstaller spec file and running the following in Anaconda prompt:

 ```
 pyinstaller /Deploy/pack_minian_run.spec